 Yet, based upon the actions of many business people I meet, you would think that they live by the tenet of “Treat Them Mean To Keep Them Keen.”
 Too many business people disrespect colleagues, employees and clients with actions at work that many would see as being no more than simple common courtesy.

 If we have an existing business relationship and I send you an email, then I expect a response back from you.
 It doesn’t have to be the same day, or even the same week, but I do expect you to get back to me.
 If it’s to say ‘no’, then say it.
 If it’s to say “not yet”, then say it.
 If you don’t have any news to give me at all, then give me the 30 seconds that it takes to let me know.
 Show Me The Love.

 Say What You’ll Do.
 Do What You SayIf I’m your customer and you’ve promised something to me, then you better live up to the deal.
 If you promise me that the feature that I’ve requested is coming in the next version of your product, then make sure that it’s there.
 If I have a problem, don’t recite some “read the small print” nonsense to get out of your obligation.
 And if I’m in the wrong, use the opportunity to show me that you care.
 Show Me The Love.

-Reading your emails every time your Crackberry / iPhone / whatever goes-off during a meeting is being rude and disrespectful.
-It doesn’t matter whether I’m your employee, supplier, customer or business contact.
+Reading your emails every time your cellphone goes off during a meeting is being rude and disrespectful.
+It doesn’t matter whether I’m your employee, supplier, customer, or business contact.
 If you’re more interested in what has been emailed to you then what we’re saying face-to-face, then maybe I should leave right now and send you an email (that’s assuming that you’ll reply, of course).
 Show Me The Love.